g-linville/test/README.md

 # test
-Repo for testing stuff with gptscript
+Repo for testing stuff with gptscript.